I'm an information architect, a teacher, and a researcher.

 My own research focuses on information architecture, digital / physical experiences, new media, and the concepts of space, place, and place-making in blended spaces.
 I’ve been a part of a number of different national and international projects in different roles, including the EU-funded ESTRELLA, TRIAS, HE-LP, and ISET; I was WP leader for the Prosperity 4 All (P4A) project, a contributing writer for the dissemination and outreach project FOOTPRINT, a member of the digital transformation project TTAAA, and a co-lead for Smart Housing Småland’s Office of the Future initiative.
 I was involved in international practice-led projects such as the proposed redesign of the Johannesburg Art Gallery in Johannesburg, South Africa, and I designed and the creative studio at JIBS, part of nationally-funded projects supporting studio methods in research, education, and collaboration with the industry.

-I’m the author, with Luca Rosati, of Pervasive Information Architecture: Designing Cross-channel User Experiences, published in 2011 by Morgan Kaufmann, and the editor of Reframing information Architecture, published by Springer in 2014.
+I wrote Pervasive Information Architecture: Designing Cross-channel User Experiences with Luca Rosati, published by Morgan Kaufmann in 2011, Reframing information Architecture, published by Springer in 2014, and Advances in Information Architecture with Sarah Rice and Bern Irizarry, published again by Springer in 2021.
 I contributed chapters to a number of other books and I regularly publish both academic and practice-oriented articles and papers.